casper-network/casper-node/resources/charlie/README.md

  - 4 processors
  - 4 GB RAM
- - 100 GB disk space
+ - 1 TB disk space

  Note: This may increase as throughput of the node is increased.